 Probability is a way to measure how likely something is to happen.
 For example, when you toss a coin, there’s an equal chance of getting heads or tails.
 So, the probability of getting heads is 1 out of 2.
 Probability is always a number between 0 and 1, both 0 and 1 inclusive.
 If something can’t happen, its probability is 0.
 If it will surely happen, its probability is 1.
 We use probability in real life to make guesses about things like the weather, winning a game, or making decisions.
 It helps us understand and handle situations where the result is not certain.
-Class 11 Maths Chapter 14 notes contain the following topics: sample space, outcomes, types of events, mutually exclusive events, exhaustive events, axiomatic approach, Addition rule, etc.
+The main purpose of these NCERT Notes of Probability class 11 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

-An experiment is random means that the experiment has more than one possible outcome, and it is not possible to predict with certainty which outcome will be.
+An experiment is random means that the experiment has more than one possible outcome, and it is not possible to predict with certainty which outcome will occur.
 For instance, in an experiment of tossing an ordinary coin, it can be predicted with certainty that the coin will land either heads up or tails up, but it is not known for sure whether heads or tails will occur.
-If a die is thrown once, any of the six numbers, i.e., 1,2,3,4,5,6 may turn up, not sure which number will come up.
+If a die is thrown once, any of the six numbers, i.e., $1,2,3,4,5,6$ may turn up; not sure which number will come up.

-(i) Outcome A possible result of a random experiment is called its outcome for example if the experiment consists of tossing a coin twice, some of the outcomes are HH,HT, etc.
+(i) Outcome A possible result of a random experiment is called its outcome.
+For example, if the experiment consists of tossing a coin twice, some of the outcomes are $\mathrm{HH}, \mathrm{HT}$, etc.

 (ii) Sample Space A sample space is the set of all possible outcomes of an experiment.
 In fact, it is the universal set S pertinent to a given experiment.